 United States First Lady Melania Trump is a practising Catholic, her spokeswoman has confirmed.

-Mrs Trump placed flowers at the feet of a statue of the Virgin Mary and spent time praying at the Bambino Gesù Hospital during her visit.
-She also presented Pope Francis with rosary beads for the Pontiff to bless.
+Mrs Trump’s visit to the Vatican sparked speculation last week.
+She placed flowers at the feet of a statue of the Virgin Mary and spent time praying at the Bambino Gesù hospital.
+Earlier she and her husband Donald Trump had met Pope Francis for the first time.
+She gave the Pope rosary beads for him to bless.

-It is unclear when Melania Trump became Catholic.
-She was raised in a Communist-supporting family in Slovenia and was not baptised as a child.
-She married Donald Trump, a life-long Presbyterian, in 2005 at an Episcopal church in Palm Beach, Florida.
+It is unclear when Melania Trump, who was raised in a communist-supporting family in Slovenia, became a Catholic.
+She married Donald Trump, a lifelong Presbyterian, in 2005 at an Episcopal church in Palm Beach, Florida.

-Despite her husband being inaugurated US president in January, she is not due to move into the White House until the summer.
-When she does, she will be the first Catholic to live at 1600 Pennsylvania Avenue since President John F Kennedy and his wife Jackie in the early 1960s.
+Despite her husband being inaugurated US president in January, she is not due to move into the White House until later in the summer.
+When she does, she will be the first Catholic to live there since President John F Kennedy and his wife Jackie in the early 1960s.

 Pope Francis and President Trump spent 30 minutes speaking privately in the library of the Apostolic Palace.
 As the president left, he told the Pope: “I won’t forget what you said.”

 Pope Francis gave Trump a split medallion held together by an olive tree, which his interpreter told Trump was “a symbol of peace”.

 Speaking in Spanish, the Pope told Trump: “I am giving you this because I hope you may be this olive tree to make peace.”
 The president replied: “We can use peace.”

 Pope Francis also gave the president a copy of his message for World Peace Day 2017 along with his three papal documents: The Joy of the Gospel, Amoris Laetitia and Laudato Si’.

 Following the meeting, President Trump tweeted that he was “more determined than ever to pursue peace in our world”.